padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm/README.md

 oc new-project oc-helm
 ```

-## 3. CRC Users: Create Mountable Persistent Volumes in Master Node
+## 3. CRC Users (Optional): Create Mountable Persistent Volumes in Master Node

-**If you are connected to OCP then you can skip this section.**
+**This section is optional and only applies to CRC users.**

-If you are logged onto CRC running on your local PC instead of OpenShift Container Platform (OCP), then we need to create additional persistent volumes using **hostPath** for PadoGrid.
-Let’s create these volumes in the master node as follows.
+If you are logged onto CRC running on your local PC instead of OpenShift Container Platform (OCP), then to allow read/write permissions, we need to create additional persistent volumes using **hostPath** for PadoGrid.
+PadoGrid stores workspaces in the `/opt/padogrid/workspaces` directory, which can be optionally mounted to a persistent volume.
+Let’s create a couple of volumes in the master node as follows.

 ```bash
 # Login to the master node